 The SBA defines a small business as one that is independently owned and operated, which is not dominant in its field and which meets certain criteria based on industry classifications.
 In laymen's terms, we work with most types of businesses in conjunction with this program.
 However, loans used to finance real property held solely for income or investment are not eligible.

-How do I apply for a Small Business Administration (SBA) loan?
+How do I apply for an SBA loan?

 One call to our SBA department will get you started.
 We will assist you in determining the necessary information needed to submit your application.